-We propose considering two types of guiding questions during Stage 1:
+We propose considering two types of guiding questions during Stage 1

-- Process guiding questions: to assess the extent to which volunteering initiatives are, in fact, inclusive and accountable endeavours that deliberately promote peace in their own working standards from the outset. - 2.
-Issue questions: to support an in-depth, collective examination of the drivers of conflict, relating them to the framework SDG16+ issues and targets matrix.
+- A. Process guiding questions: to assess the extent to which volunteering initiatives are, in fact, inclusive and accountable endeavours that deliberately promote peace in their own working standards from the outset. - B. Issue guiding questions: to support an in-depth, collective examination of the drivers of conflict, relating them to the framework SDG16+ issues and targets matrix.